RE-QDA/requal/README.md

 set up an `requal` server instance by following these [instructions](https://github.com/RE-QDA/requal/wiki/Server-setup).
-To get a sense of how `requal` operates in server mode, take a look at the public demo available on the [reQual project website](https://requal.fsv.cuni.cz/).
+To get a sense of how `requal` operates in server mode, take a look at the public demo available on the [requal project website](https://requal.fsv.cuni.cz/).

 > NOTE: It is crucial to prioritize **data security** when hosting your